Jacobbishopxy/pqx/README.md

 PQX stands for Priority Queue Execution.
 PQX uses RabbitMQ as the message system, and serves as a subscriber for receiving messages and execute related commands.

+PS:

+1. Retry functionality is based on RabbitMQ plugin `delayed_message_exchange`, check [this](https://github.com/rabbitmq/rabbitmq-delayed-message-exchange) for more detail;

 ## Project Structure

 - `pqx-util`: util functions